NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 # Object-Oriented Programming - Car Park System

 > **Assessment Guide:**
 > A step-by-step worksheet you can use to complete all the project's coding and version control requirements.
+Please raise any issues you identify with the guide [here](https://github.com/NM-TAFE/civ-ipriot-in-class-demos/issues) using the tag `project-guide`.

 ![Image of a modern car park](images/new_car_park.png)